jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** All social media icons link to respective sites in spearte tabs
+**Test:** All social media icons link to respective sites in separate tabs

 **Result:** Works as intended.

-**Test:** Clicking an empty cart will take you to your cart is empty page where the keep browsing button redirets to the landing page
+**Test:** Clicking an empty cart will take you to your cart is empty page where the keep browsing button redirects to the landing page

 **Result:** Works as intended.

-**Test:** The logout button takes you to the logout confimation page and the logout button logs the user out
+**Test:** The logout button takes you to the logout confirmation page and the logout button logs the user out

 **Result:** Works as intended.

-**Test:** All other features of alauth such as signup,forgot password etc work as intended
+**Test:** All other features of allauth such as signup, forgot password etc. work as intended

 **Result:** Works as intended.